amcharts/tools/README.md

 Plugin | Description
 ------ | -----------
-autoHideLegend | Automatically hide a chart legend if it contains more than set number of entries pieDualLabels | Allows enabling secondary set of slice labels for a Pie chart
+autoHideLegend | Automatically hide a chart legend if it contains more than set number of entries autoOffsetAxis | Automatically offset multiple value axis so they do not overlap pieDualLabels | Allows enabling secondary set of slice labels for a Pie chart